GameDriver-io/gdio.unity_api.doc/gdio.unity_api.v2/ApiClient/RemoveInputDevices.md

 # ApiClient.RemoveInputDevices method

-Use this function to remove all devices that have the usage tag "GDIO".
+Removes all devices created by GDIO "CreateDevice" methods.
+Should be used in OneTimeTearDown to prevent issues with controllers remaining in the scene.

 ```csharp
 public void RemoveInputDevices(int timeout = 30)